What Happens To Bad People; Why Do We Meet Them: A Chinese Metaphysics Perspective

 The trip I took really helped because it really made me feel very grateful to be alive and to have made it this far.
 I never imagined I would cry for scenery but I did and it’s been a really long time since I felt so at peace.

 I was basically around nature – a lot of nature.
-I was surrounded by mountains, water, and the stars.
-While basking in the beauty of nature, I cannot help but be in awe of how our ancestors were able to develop Chinese metaphysics by merely observing these natural phenomena.
+I was amongst the mountains and water and underneath the stars.
+While basking in the beauty of nature, I cannot help but be in awe of how our ancestors developed Chinese metaphysics by merely observing these natural phenomena.
 It’s not just the Chinese sages, but sages from all other civilizations.
 It’s one of those trips that makes you feel like you’re in a different chapter in your life now.
 Indeed, I’m about to enter into a different chapter of my life because little do people know that 2022 is also the year where my 10-Year Phases change and I can’t help but wonder what it’s going to bring.

 We’ll see.

 It’s been a while since I really took a break and really went out of my way to enjoy my time, spend time with my wife, and create new memories for the both of us.
-We were supposed to travel extensively after getting married at the end of 2019 but the pandemic happened so I can’t tell you how relieved we were to be able to get out of the country again.
-I am still in a rather relaxed mood and it has been a while since I was able to feel like that, and hence, I’m struggling really hard to think of something to write about.
+We were supposed to travel extensively after getting married at the end of 2019, but the pandemic happened, so I can’t tell you how relieved we were to be able to get out of the country again.
+I am still in a rather relaxed mood, and it has been a while since I was able to feel like that, hence, I’m struggling really hard to think of something to write about.

 Making Sense Of The Things We Go Through

-There has been one topic I’ve been wanting to touch on for a while now but I didn’t get to, so now’s the time to get down to it.
-It’s also, in a way, my thank you letter for certain individuals whom I once wish I never met but am glad I got to.
+There has been one topic I’ve been wanting to touch on for a while now, but I didn’t get to, so now’s the time to get down to it.
+It’s also, in a way, my thank you letter for certain individuals whom I once wished I had never met but am glad I got to.

-Stepping into a positive 10-year phase is something I talk a lot about and try and give people something to look forward to, but the truth is not many charts get to experience this because most 10-year phases are a mix of good and bad, or that the natal chart isn’t structured in a way that takes advantage of a positive 10-year phase.
+Stepping into a positive 10-year phase is something I talk a lot about and try and give people something to look forward to.
+The truth is not many charts get to experience this because most 10-year phases are a mix of good and bad, or that the natal chart isn’t structured in a way that takes advantage of a positive 10-year phase.

 The prologue to any redemption story is always an unpleasant one of betrayal, sin, and deceit.
 To put it generally, it will involve someone with a Category 4 chart as the antagonist, appearing in one’s life to mess it up and teach us a lesson.